Beasts and Ballyhoo, The Menagerie Men of Somers by Terry Ariano, continued, page 5

 retained part ownership in the menagerie.
 In 1845 Charles purchased the farm in Somers once occupied

-director of the Farmers & Drovers Bank of Somers, served in the New York State Assembly and was a
+of the Farmers & Drovers Bank of Somers, served in the New York State Assembly and was a vestryman

-vestryman of St. Luke’s Church.
-His granddaughter, Caroline Wright, donated her farm and land to
+of St. Luke's Church.
+His granddaughter, Caroline Wright, donated her farm and land to the Town of

 Gerard Crane (1791-1872) was another early